-This report replaces the published report for 2015.1 that included 2014.1 to 2014.4.
 This publication reflects recent data edits made to correct inaccuracies in previously published report which did not include correct Utilities data.
-My staff will continue to be diligent and work harder to bring you the most up to date and accurate report, therefore; it gives me great pleasure to present to the people of the Commonwealth of the Northern Mariana Islands (CNMI) the revised data sets for the Consumer Price Index (CPI) publication for 2014.
+My staff will continue to be diligent and work harder to bring you the most up to date and accurate report, therefore; It gives me great pleasure to present to the people of the Commonwealth of the Northern Mariana Islands (CNMI) the Consumer Price Index (CPI) publication for 2015 1st Quarter.